These one and two day classes on a single topic are designed to bring you the most up-to-date thinking on a wide range of subjects.

 In addition, we offer a series of intensive language training weekends in French, Spanish and Italian

-For courses at Rewley or Ewert House, Tea and Coffee are provided for all course participants during the morning and afternoon breaks and at lunch time in the Common Room.
-The 'with full meals' option includes lunch(es) and dinner(s), and the 'with accommodation' rate includes all meals and breakfast/s appropriate to the length of the course.
-On Saturday mornings, the bar in the Common Room will be open half an hour before courses begin and you will be able to purchase Coffee, Tea and Croissants.
+For courses at Rewley or Ewert House, tea and coffee are provided during the morning and afternoon breaks, and at lunch time in the Common Room.
+The 'with full meals' option includes lunch(es) and dinner(s), and the 'with accommodation' rate includes all meals and breakfasts appropriate to the length of the course.